Ernst Lubitsch: Career assessment and legacy

+The Ernst-Lubitsch-Prize, a German comedy prize, was established by Billy Wilder in 1958 to keep the memory of his friend alive.

 Biographer Scott Eyman attempted to characterize the famed "Lubitsch touch":

 With few exceptions Lubitsch's movies take place neither in Europe nor America but in Lubitschland, a place of metaphor, benign grace, rueful wisdom...
 What came to preoccupy this anomalous artist was the comedy of manners and the society in which it transpired, a world of delicate sangfroid, where a breach of sexual or social propriety and the appropriate response are ritualized, but in unexpected ways, where the basest things are discussed in elegant whispers; of the rapier, never the broadsword...
 To the unsophisticated eye, Lubitsch's work can appear dated, simply because his characters belong to a world of formal sexual protocol.
 But his approach to film, to comedy, and to life was not so much ahead of its time as it was singular, and totally out of any time.